manywho/slate/source/includes/_translateapi.md

 #### Flow Translation

-    "editingToken": "{id}",
-    "id": "{id}",
-    "developerName": "My Flow",
-    "developerSummary": "A Flow that does a bunch of things.", "startMapElementId": "{id}",

 Key | Description
 --- | -----------
 **id**<br/>string | A unique identifier field assigned by the platform for the Flow associated with this Flow Translation.